PJUllrich/live_ex/README.md

 ### Initialize the Store

-In order to use the LiveEx Store, create a dedicated `module` for it, which adhere's to the following structure:
+In order to use the LiveEx Store, create a dedicated `module` for it, which adheres to the following structure:

 ```elixir
 defmodule MyAppWeb.Store do